 - Organic scoop-shaped corn chips like these or just regular if you can't find them

 - This could be a no-meat meal OR use shredded pastured chicken or pork or browned grass-fed ground beef, all seasoned well with taco seasoning (if you don't have a safe local source for healthy, pastured meats, this is the only online source I trust)

 - Shredded organic lettuce or a mix of greens I suggest you have a lot of this on-hand if you're serving company, so those with food allergies can have the meat over lettuce

 - Guacamole if you love it like we do

-- Make a taco cheese sauce if you'd like to?
-Just use the cheese sauce recipe in this post and add 2 teaspoons cumin, easy!
+- Shredded cheese or make a taco cheese sauce if you'd like to?
+Just use the cheese sauce recipe in this post and add 2 teaspoons cumin easy!

 - For those who are gluten-free or corn-free but not low-carb: you could make some rice for a rice bowl

 - Sliced tomatoes salsa, OR do we what did and make this...

 - Homemade taco sauce ingredients: